Neonatal Hydrotherapy on the NICU

-I first became aware that physiotherapists dared to bring the benefits of “aquatic therapy” into the NICU in the 1990’s.
+I first became aware that physiotherapists dared to bring the benefits of ‘aquatic therapy’ into the NICU in the 1990s.
 At that time I was the Editor in Chief of the Journal of Aquatic Physical Therapy and I came across a pilot study published in 1983 by Jane Sweeney, PT, PhD, PCS.

 When I first heard of neonatal hydrotherapy, I pictured Sweeney rolling a mini Hubbard tank of sorts onto the unit, wrestling lines and leads and horrified parents; frankly, in my head, it looked insane.
-Of course my visualisation was nothing near reality, but the fascination was planted.
+Of course, my visualisation was nothing near reality, but the fascination was planted.
 From that original pilot study, I have kept tabs and read with delight every development in this esoteric field.

 Aquatic therapy, performed by a physiotherapist on the unit in a specialised warm basin, can be this gift.
 It’s not the same thing as swaddled bathing (although swaddled bathing borrows heavily from the protocols established by the physio Sweeney).
 In swaddled bathing, the intent is to handle, clean and calm the infant without producing physical stressor or temperature variation.
 The emphasis is on quickness and little is done to encourage specific movements.
 In aquatic physiotherapy (or neonatal hydrotherapy as it was originally called), the intent is different.

-Neonatal hydrotherapy allows physiotherapists trained to work in the NICU to marry the use of rocking and holding patterns with immersion in soothing warm water environment.
-The techniques also make use of swaddling both during and after the session to help maintain temperature and decrease the stress which premature infants feel when they are not flexed and held closely bound.
+Neonatal hydrotherapy allows physiotherapists trained to work in the NICU to marry the use of rocking and holding patterns with immersion in a soothing warm water environment.
+The techniques also make use of swaddling both during and after the session to help maintain temperature and decrease the stress that premature infants feel when they are not flexed and held closely bound.

 Infants who are being considered for aquatic sessions should be medically stable and have either lost their umbilical cord or have the cord covered with a bio-occlusive dressing, according to Sweeney.
 Children who remain on ventilator support, those whose temperatures remain unstable and those who are experiencing apnea or episodes of bradycardia are not candidates for this technique.
 (See Sweeney’s suggestions for greater details on evaluating a child’s candidacy.)

 Neonatal hydrotherapy works best with two caregivers.
-While this is not essential, it makes more movement possible to have a caregiver at the head and shoulder area and another at the lumbar and pelvis region.
+While this is not essential, having one person at the head and shoulder area and another at the lumbar and pelvis region makes more movement possible.
 The baby starts out swaddled in a flexed position, neutrally postured.
-Upon immersion there is an opportunity for water adjustment by the child.
+Upon immersion, there is an opportunity for water adjustment by the child.
 After a minute or two, guided movement patterns are performed from a base of stability.
 One clinician stabilises (e.g. the head and shoulders) and the other promotes movement (at the lumbar spine and pelvis).

-Therapists looking for potential movement patterns should consider the Accordion, Rotating Accordion, Near Leg and Far Leg Watsu patterns described by Schoedinger in Watsu in aquatic rehabilitation.
-Sessions are performed in near 98° fahrenheit (36.7° celsius) water in specialised basins lasting no more than ten minutes and end in swaddling and – when possible – nursing.
+Therapists looking for potential movement patterns should consider the Accordion, Rotating Accordion, Near Leg and Far Leg Watsu patterns described by Schoedinger in ‘Watsu in Aquatic Rehabilitation’.
+Sessions are performed in near 98° Fahrenheit (36.7° celsius) water in specialised basins lasting no more than ten minutes and end in swaddling and – when possible – nursing.

 Practitioners who are interested in exploring the exploding world of physiotherapists working in the NICU are directed to Chokshi.
 Clinicians who are not yet sold on the need for swaddling during bath time should take a look at this 2014 study comparing the effects of swaddled and conventional bathing methods on body temperature and crying duration.